mmdagent-ex/site-doc/content.en/docs/86_messages.md

 **WINDOWFRAME_DELETEALL**

-Totally delete all frame images.
+Delete all currently displayed frame images.

 {{<message>}}
 WINDOWFRAME_DELETEALL
 {{</message>}}

 ## Transparent Window (Win)

 **TRANSPARENT_START**

-(Windows only) Make app window transparent.
-The transparent color can be specified.
-If the color is not specified, the default value will be used.  (default value is the color specified by `transparent_color=` in .mdf, or `0.0,1.0,0.0`)
+(Windows only) Make the main window transparent.
+If no color is specified the default is used (the default comes from .mdf's `transparent_color=`; if unspecified the default is green `0.0,1.0,0.0`).

 {{<message>}}
 TRANSPARENT_START